After Your Hearing

 • Do not visit your former country or countries.

-• Do not exaggerate evidence.
+• Do not exaggerate or downplay evidence.

 • Apply for Canadian citizenship as soon as you can.
 Before you apply, talk with a legal representative.
-You can only lose Canadian citizenship if you get it falsely.

 Your Refugee Claim is Rejected